loganmc10/openshift-edge-installer/edge/README.md

 * Create secrets for the BMC login credentials.
 * Create an image pull secret that the new cluster will use.
 * Generate ConfigMaps for extra install-time manifests.
+* Configure PerformanceProfile and workload partitioning if required.
 * Create an AgentClusterInstall and ClusterDeployment with the install parameters.
 * Create NMStateConfigs that specify host networking configuration.
 * Create InfraEnv, which will generate the discovery ISO.